gregpalmr/dremio-backup-restore-on-kubernetes/README.md

      $ kubectl cp dremio-master-0:/opt/dremio/data/backups/dremio_backup_<date>.tar.gz dremio_backup_<date>.tar.gz

 ## Step 2.
-Restore Dremio meta-data to a new cluster.
+Restore Dremio meta-data to a new cluster

 Use this step to restore a Dremio backup to a new Dremio Data Lake Instance running on Kubernetes.
 Launch a new cluster using the Dremio Helm chart located at: